sagemath/trac_to_gh/Issue 5849.md

 MPIR 1.1.1 is about to be released fixing a couple small issues that in rare circumstances can cause trouble, i.e. when a pathscale compiler is installed on x86-64.

 While we are at it: Make sure to select generic x86-64 code since right now we build code using lahf on sage.math that some early P4s did not have as mentioned on #5284.
-Use the SAGE_SIMD_FLAG flag to decide what to do.
+Use the SAGE_SIMD_MODE flag to decide what to do.

 Cheers,